OrangeVulture/ip/README.md

 https://stackoverflow.com/questions/56607689/a-python-program-takes-input-as-range-or-single-ip-addresses-and-gives-output-as

-Some fags decided the question was not relevant and deleted/closed it.
+Posted a question for the same on StackOverflow, and some fags decided the question was not relevant and deleted/closed it.
 Haters gonna hate.
 I did it.

 ## Solution